Zenasoft/vulcain-loadbalancer/Readme.md

 # Vulcain load-balancer

-Public proxy for vulcain environnement based on haproxy with automatic letsencrypt certificat generation and renewal.
+Public proxy based on haproxy with automatic letsencrypt certificate generation and renewal.

 ## Installation